 Meet with groups around your city or country.
 Go to their meetings and get an insider view.

 Start a podcast about shops and interview shop owners.
 Talk about their challenges and interview CEOs.
 Discuss minimum wage with workers and other interesting topics.

 18. Travel podcast

-Start a podcast about travelling and travels.
+Start a podcast about traveling and travels.
 You can interview people that have visited a lot of countries and get their views and experience.
 You could make a travel podcast for migrants or ex-pats.